-If the On-Demand Document Source supports the Asynchronous Web Services Exchange Option, it shall be able to generate an Asynchronous Web Services request as defined in ITI TF-2x: Appendix V.5.
+If the On-Demand Document Source supports the Asynchronous Web Services Exchange Option, it shall be able to generate a WS-Addressing based Asynchronous Web Services request as defined in ITI TF-2x: Appendix V.3.

 If the On-Demand Document Source supports the Basic Patient Privacy Enforcement Option, it shall comply with the requirements as described in ITI TF-1: 10.2.9.